gibsongreen/OOProject/README.md

 # OOProject
+**Please View the Raw Data option to view the system model **

 This Integration project will highlight OOP skills from Programming II.
 It will be a programming solution to Monitoring Kitchen Inventory.
-There will be five locations where food can be stored: the frige, freezer, pantry, canned goods, and spices.
+There will be five locations where food can be stored: refrigerator, freezer, pantry, canned goods, and spices.

 System Model: